craigwalton-dsit/inspect-soocon25/README.md

 * have internet access and are able to downlaod ~2 GiB of data

 If you don't, no worries, I hope you can still get some value from this workshop by getting a feel for the Inspect evaluation framework.
+Don't worry if you don't get every step completed - I added more than I thought we could cover in 45 minutes.
 You're also welcome to complete this in your own time - the repo will stay public.

 I suggest using [VS Code](https://code.visualstudio.com/), but any text editor and terminal will do.